AnTiMatteIR/stash-docs/docs/index.md

 #### Themes and CSS customization

-There is a [directory of community-created themes][cssthemes] on our Wiki, along with instructions on how to install them.
+There is a [directory of community-created themes][stash-themes] on our Wiki, along with instructions on how to install them.

-You can also make Stash's interface fit your desired style with [custom CSS snippets][csssnippets] and [CSS Tweaks][csstweaks]
+You can also make Stash's interface fit your desired style with [custom CSS snippets][stash-css-snippets].

 ### Support (FAQ)

-Answers to other Frequently Asked Questions can be found on our [Wiki][wiki]
+Answers to other Frequently Asked Questions can be found on our [Wiki][stash-wiki]

 For issues not addressed there, there are a few options:

 - Read this documentation ;)
 - Check the in-app documentation (using the `?` Icon in the top right corner)
-- Join the [Discord server][discord], where the community can offer further support.
+- Join the [Discord server][stash-discord], where the community can offer further support.

 {% include 'links.md' %}